A consultant is a person who gives expert or professional advice. Consultants can provide:

 - Communication: Does the consultant tell you what will be expected from you?

 Selecting the consultant: To make the final decision, carefully evaluate the resume or examples of past work.
 Look for special skills not on your staff.
 Weigh your subjective impressions carefully.
 Remember: Sometimes you learn the most from people the least like you.
-CHECK REFERENCES.

 Planning the project